 The University is organized with a lineage of delegated authority from the president to three vice presidents who are assigned the functions of academic affairs, business affairs and student affairs.
-The lineage in academic affairs continues through four deans and schools to the various departments and their department chairs and then to instructional personnel.
+The lineage in academic affairs continues through the dean of instruction, various departments and their department chairs and then to instructional personnel.
 This organizational structure provides for the coordination of all operations that support the mission of the University.
 The structure facilitates the communication of information needed for the functions of planning, implementation, evaluation, and feedback.
 The flow of information and communication is encouraged, not only through this organizational line but across the University and through any and every level.

 Communication occurs individually and through participation in academic committees.
-Faculty are free to engage in research, to publish results, to serve as consultants, and to assume advocacy positions; insofar as such activity does not impede the performance of assigned academic duties nor violate legal and ethical principles and practices of the state and the University.
+Faculty are free to engage in research, to publish results, to serve as consultants, and to assume advocacy positions; however, such activity should not impede the performance of assigned academic duties nor violate legal and ethical principles and practices of the state and the University.